 Just how different is the concept?
 Is there an element that makes it truly identifiable?
 Even slight adjustments to letterforms can make the difference and I rarely use a font straight out of the can as part of a logo design for that reason.

 Is it iconic?

 Many of the best logos are simple and memorable.
-Often they can be scribbled roughly on a napkin and easily recognized – partly because they are so ingrained in our society (MacDonalds, Nike, Coca-Cola) but also because of the uncomplicated, familiar shapes that are used (Mercedes, HSBC, Vodafone).
+Often they can be scribbled roughly on a napkin and easily recognised – partly because they are so ingrained in our society (McDonalds, Nike, Coca-Cola) but also because of the uncomplicated, familiar shapes that are used (Mercedes, HSBC, Vodafone).

 Is it well crafted?